-Adoration takes place Monday through Thursday from 12:40pm until 5pm.
+Adoration takes place Monday through Thursday from 12:40pm until 5pm in the Church.

 Recitation of the Divine Mercy Rosary occurs on Thursdays at 3pm.